speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

  Rhubarb uses the `recognizer` input to select the engine to use to during the process of creating a phoneme file.
 When ```recognizer: english```,  Rhubarb will use the `pocketSphinx` engine to process the english audio.
 When ```recognizer: phonetic```, Rhubarb will use the `Phonetic` recognizer instead.
 It has been observed that the `Phonetic` recognizer performs better.

-Once the phoneme contents are created, they are sent off to a secondary process.
+Once the phoneme contents are created, they are sent off to a another process.

-Now that phoneme tags are mapped with timestamps in the audio file.
-The next step in the animation process is to map the phonemes with character frames (assets).

 ## The Animation Factory